-The Australian Energy Regulator (AER) is developing the Transmission Annual Planning Report (TAPR) guidelines to support the consistent provision of information by transmission businesses across the National Electricity Market.
-This information will complement the TAPR documents published on 30 June each year.
+On 18 December 2018, the Australian Energy Regulator (AER) published the transmission annual planning report (TAPR) guidelines to support the consistent provision of information by transmission businesses across the National Electricity Market.
+The information requested in the TAPR guidelines will complement the TAPR documents published on 30 June each year.

-The development of the TAPR guidelines follows from the transmission connection and planning arrangements rule determination, made in May 2017.
-Following this rule determination, we will publish the TAPR guidelines under clause 5.14B.1 of the National Electricity Rules.
+We developed the TAPR guidelines under clause 5.14B.1 of the National Electricity Rules.
+This follows from the transmission connection and planning arrangements rule determination, made in May 2017.

-By supporting consistent information provision, the TAPR guidelines will provide generators and large transmission customers useable and consistent information they need to make informed connection decisions.
-It will also provide non-network service providers information on how they may offer non-network solutions to identified transmission needs.
-More broadly, it will provide interested parties, including electricity consumers and their representatives, information that allows them to better understand network planning, and engage with how investment decisions are made.
+The TAPR guidelines encourage transmission businesses to provide generators and large transmission customers useable and consistent information they need to make informed connection decisions.
+This information will also assist non-network service providers in offering non-network solutions to identified transmission needs.
+More broadly, this information will allow interested parties, including electricity consumers and their representatives, to better understand network planning and engage with how investment decisions are made.
 We will also use this information to inform our revenue reset assessments.

 - Collaborating with transmission and distribution businesses to drive improvements in their TAPRs and Distribution Annual Planning Reports (DAPRs), including by forming improvement action plans.

 - Publishing the System Limitations Template (also known as the DAPR template).
 Similar to the TAPR guidelines' objective for transmission businesses, the System Limitations Template improves the consistency and useability of distribution businesses' DAPRs.